nabsul/kcert/README.md

 ```

 For setting up SMTP email notifications and other parameters, please check the `charts/kcert/values.yaml` file.
+The SMTP password must be stored in an already created secret and the secret name + field key must be specified in the `values` file.
+An empty credentials section will enable unauthenticated email sending.

 ### Creating a Certificate via Ingress